 Genital herpes spreads by skin-to-skin contact, like kissing or foreplay.
 Learn how to prevent the spread of the virus and what to do if you catch it.

 Hand, foot and mouth disease

-Hand, foot and mouth disease is a common viral illness that mainly affects children under 5 years old, but can sometimes affect older children and adults.
+Hand, foot and mouth disease is a common viral illness mainly affecting children under 10 years old but sometimes affecting older children and adults.

 Chickenpox is a mild childhood illness, that can also occur in adults.
 It is occasionally serious.
 Here's how you can prevent catching chickenpox.